List added by Nonfictionguy on 4 January 2009 05:15

 Nonfictionguy's rating:

 With a violent, alcoholic father and a manic depressive, suicidal mother the pressure on Francie to grow up are immense.
-This isn't anything like the movie 'about a boy; however!
+This isn't anything like the movie 'about a boy'; however!

-Not one for the family.
 Based on the true story of a single teacher's courage to stand up against abuse in a Catholic Reformatory and Industrial School in 1939 Ireland.

 Irish history is so depressing!
-Nonfictionguy's rating:

 Based on the best selling autobiography by an Irish-expat, Angela's Ashes follows the experiences of young Frankie and his family as they try against all odds to escape the poverty of the slums in pre-war Limerick.
 Very sad but essential viewing.

 Irish history is so depressing!
-Nonfictionguy's rating:

 The Catholic Church and the Irish courts decide to put a widowed man's children into terribly harsh Church-run orphanages.
-Now he must battle the courts to get his children back and in doing so changes history.
+Now he must battle the courts to get his children back and in doing so change history.

 Irish history is so depressing!
-Nonfictionguy's rating:

 Three young Irish women struggle to maintain their spirits while they endure dehumanizing abuse from within the Magdalene Sisters.

 So depressing!
 Not a family movie!
-Nonfictionguy's rating:

 An honest and at times very brutal look at life for republicans in early 20th century Ireland.

 Irish history is so depressing!
-Nonfictionguy's rating:

 A wounded Irish nationalist leader attempts to evade police following a failed robbery.
 Action takes place in Belfast.